 Most travellers to Vietnam plan to visit as much of the beautiful country as possible.
 Whether travelling South to North (Ho Chi Minh to Hanoi) or North to South, there’s a huge amount of distance to cover and inevitably you will need to use some form of transport.
 Here’s our short guide covering what it’s like to take different forms of transport in Vietnam.

-What are the buses like in Vietnam?
+Transport in Vietnam: What are the buses in Vietnam like?

 For short haul for example from Hue to Hoi An, you can expect to travel by mini-bus.
 These are small buses with around 8 to 10 seats and are fairly luxurious.
 Often, you’ll be given a bottle of water, a comfortable seat and somewhere to charge your phone.